 Costco Cost Comparison - Kirkland Signature Bagels Price

 Costco sells 12 of their Bagels for $7.99.
 The bagels are sold in 6 packs; you can mix and match any of the flavors for your dozen bagels.
-Each 6-pack costs $4, and each bagel goes for $0.67.
+Each 6-pack is priced at $4 each, and each bagel goes for $0.67.

 This is a solid price for store-bought bagels, and it wouldn’t be hard to make a breakfast that costs $1 or less with these bagels.

 Sam’s club sells a 6 pack of their freshly made Member’s Mark bagels for $2.98.
 This is a price of $0.50 per bagel.